Ku-ring-gai High School logo

 Stage 5 (Year 9 and Year 10)

 Currently our Year 10 students are undertaking a unit called "Service with a Smile".
-They are developing an understanding of the food service and catering industry and developing their skills by undertaking practical lessons in the commercial kitchen and preparing food suitable for catered events.
+Where they develop an understanding of the food service and catering industry and develop their skills by undertaking practical lessons in the commercial kitchen and preparing food suitable for catered events.

 The aim of industrial technology is to develop knowledge, understanding, skills and values related to a range of technologies through the safe interaction with materials, tools and processes in the planning, development and construction of quality practical projects.
 The syllabus aims to develop in students an understanding of the interrelationships between technology, the individual, society and the environment, and to develop their ability to think creatively to devise solutions to practical problems.